russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-1.md

 </div>
 <p style="text-align: center; font-size: 0.9em; color: #888; margin-top: 0;">Figure 2: Exploded View of the Design</p>

-Finite element analysis was used to simulate mechanical durability under a conservative applied load of 200 lbs, since small dog breed bite forces usually are in the range of 50-100lbs.
+Finite element analysis was used to simulate mechanical durability under a conservative applied load of 200 lbs.
+This force was chosen as small dog breed bite forces usually are in the range of 50-100lbs.
 While simulation results showed that components remained under material yield limits, these simulations were based on idealized conditions and were not validated with physical testing due to current world events.

 ---